The Site

 Since most people don't speak another language (I speak six) we work mainly with children.
 There is no language barrier unless the children haven't started school or else they have just immigrated to the USA.
 I usually have at least three or four new kids to our community every month.
 They speak no English.
 I have to teach them, "Hello, my name is Nathaniel.

 Most groups come and do backyard Bible Clubs with us during the Summer.
 This year we worked at 62 different apartment complexes.
 We have thirty-eight established missions.
 Most of these have inside facilities, five of them have complete kitchen facilities.
 Most of the apartments have an average of about 20-25 children who participate.
 They range from 1st through 7th grade.
 Three or four moms with their pre-schoolers is also common.
 There will be some high schoolers as well.
-The largest group we hosted in 2006 was around 700 college students.
+The largest group we hosted in 2008 was around 950 high school/middle school students.
 Each group is broken down into teams.
 A good missionary team size will have 6-8 youngsters and 2 adults.
 Each team will cover one location.
 Most teams lead one mission from 1-3pm and a second mission from 3:30-5:30pm.
 So if your group is 30 people you will have three teams and cover six locations.
 My preference is to have a ratio of 1 missionary (you guys!) to 3 residents of the complexes.
 I don't like too many more missionaries than that because then people in your group start to feel like they are not needed.

 All of the children will be internationals.
 They come from three major religious groups: Muslim, Buddhist and Catholic.
 We are there to share Jesus in a loving way.